akhilsundar1990/OpenSeadragon-Plugins/readme.markdown

-# no.5 Seajax Utils
+# OpenSeajax Utils

-A utility library that provides a number of extras to the [Seadragon AJAX viewer] (http://expression.microsoft.com/en-us/gg413362.aspx).
+This is a fork of rsimon's seajax-utils which was is utility library that provides a number of extras to the [Seadragon AJAX viewer] (http://expression.microsoft.com/en-us/gg413362.aspx).

+As Seadragon is no longer supported, the most active development in this space has been on OpenSeadragon (see  )

+Please note-- the bulk of this original work was from RSimon although I am changing some of the variable names and function calls so they are compatible with OpenSeadragon

-* no.5 Seajax Utils act as a bridge between Seadragon AJAX and the [Raphael] (http://raphaeljs.com) JavaScript vector drawing & animation library, so that  Raphael drawing elements can be used as overlays on Deep Zoom images.
-An online demo of Raphael integration can be found [here] (http://maps.no5.at/seajax-utils-demo/example.html).
+* OpenSeajax Utils act as a bridge between OpenSeadragon Library (AJAX/Javascript) and the [Raphael] (http://raphaeljs.com) JavaScript vector drawing & animation library, so that  Raphael drawing elements can be used as overlays on Deep Zoom images.

-* no.5 Seajax Utils provide additional tile source implementations for OpenStreetMap Mapnik tiles and the TMS tile scheme ([as supported by OpenLayers] (http://openlayers.org/dev/examples/tms.html)).
-An online demo of the OpenStreetMap tile source can be found [here] (http://maps.no5.at/seajax-utils-demo/example-osm.html).
+* A demo showing rSimon's implementation using  Raphael integration can be found [here] (http://maps.no5.at/seajax-utils-demo/example.html).

 ## Getting Started - Adding Raphael Overlays

+##BELOW CODE WILL BE UPDATED--- this is code from current seadragon implementation

 The file _example-raphael.html_ illustrates how you can add Raphael drawing elements as overlays to a Deep Zoom image hosted on [zoom.it] (http://zoom.it/WwI0).
 The key part of the code is below.
 Note that the coordinate system for no.5 Seajax Utils is the original image's pixel coordinates!